Deepak Haldankar: Career

 He photographed his first films in 1970 "The Flying Sikh -Milkha Singh","Arming the Mountains" directed by S.P.
 Ganguli produced by Films Division Government of India.
 Compiled Kailash Mansarovar Yatra film for Swami Amar Jotijee, photographed "Kalakar Namaskar" Tribute to Great Indian Masters series on RajaRaviVerma, M.F.Hussen, Kulkarni, Laxman Pai, Soza, Dave, Aparna Kaur, S.K.Arayan and many others produced and directed by Chandramani Kohli for Doordarshan.
 Photographed "Gift of Love" a film on dowry deaths directed by Meera Dewan for Films Division won eleven international awards.
 Some of the important films photographed are A Day With Prime Minister Mrs Indira Gandhi and M.N.Roy.
 Photographed 35mm Eastman colour film (biographical film) on the Life of "Kavi Neeraj" the songwriter, who wrote 125 songs and out of which 120 were super hit in the Indian cinema.
 This film was directed by Gurbir Singh Grewal for Films Division Government of India.

 A film directed and photographed on Shri.
-Bhavarlal Jain, Padmashree & Dr.Tony Vohra, MBE both started with a very humble beginning and now own huge industrial empires in Jalgon, India and UK.
+Bhavarlal Jain, Padmashree & Dr.Tony Vohra, MBE both started and now own industrial empires in Jalgon, India and UK.

 Worked with Dr. Alok Adholeya, Head of the mycorrhiza department, director, Biotechnology & Management of Bioresources Division The Energy and Resources Institute (TERI) New Delhi, India, on their mycorrhiza project at Korba.

 Directed and photographed many films on organic cultivation for Dr.Tony Vohra.
 Eastend Foods, England, Shri Mukesh Gupta, Executive Director, Morarka Foundation, which works in the rural areas in the field of organic farming, Jaipur, Rajasthan.

 Haldankar covered two Indian army rafting expeditions on the river Ganges led by Major D.N.
 Das in 1982 and covered Hovercraft expedition, went upstream on the Ganges led by Dr. Michel Peissel of France in 1979 – 1980.